 Only for Non-EU countries

 When your items get imported to your country they will have to pass through customs.
-Fees will depend on the value of the contents as well as the type of items you are receiving.
-In some countries you'll also have to pay an import tax.
+Customs duties will depend on the value of the contents as well as the type of items you are receiving, import clearance fees also depend on the carrier.
+In some countries you'll have to pay an import tax.

 All the required fees will be collected when the parcel is delivered to you.
-These fees do not go to us, but your country's customs agency.
+These fees do not go to us, but your country's customs agency or the delivering carrier.

 We hope this guide provided you a little overview of what's important to know about international shipping.